 This chocolate mousse recipe contains only 5 ingredients: Eggs, Caster sugar, Chocolate, Cream and a pinch of salt.
 It requires a little prep time and a few mixing bowls (there’s a lot of whipping involved to get that perfect mousse-y texture) but the process is super simple and the end result is so worth it.

-- Eggs.
+• Eggs.
 I use extra-large, free range eggs.
 Make sure your eggs are room temperature before you start.

-- Cream.
+• Cream.
 Use heavy cream or whipping cream.

-- Salt.
+• Salt.
 Salt is essential in any dessert, even more so when that dessert contains chocolate.

 How to make chocolate mousse

-- Melt the chocolate: Break the chocolate up and place in a glass bowl.
-Place over a pot of barely simmering water and melt.
-Once completely melted, remove from the heat and allow to cool down for 5 minutes.
+Break the chocolate up and place in a glass bowl then place over a saucepan of barely simmering water over low heat and melt.
+Once completely melted, remove from the heat and allow the melted chocolate to cool down for 5 minutes.
+In a separate bowl, whip the egg whites with a pinch of salt until stiff peaks form.

-- Combine: Once the egg yolks are whipped, pour in the cooled chocolate and mix until combined.
+Whip the cold cream until stiff peaks form.
+Take care not to over-beat the cream as it will split.
+It’s best to start slow so that the air bubbles form slowly as this will result in a more stable whipped cream.
+Once the egg yolks are whipped, pour in the cooled chocolate and mix until combined.
 The mixture will stiffen up quite a bit, but that’s fine.
-Stir in one third of the cream to loosen the chocolate then gently fold in the remaining cream with a metal spoon.
+Stir one third of the cream into the chocolate mixture to loosen the chocolate then gently fold in the remaining cream with a metal spoon.
 Fold in the beaten egg whites, taking care not to lose the airy texture.
 Transfer the chocolate mousse to a serving dish or individual glasses then place in the fridge.
-Allow to set for at least 6 hours but ideally overnight.
+Allow to chill for at least 6 hours until set, but ideally overnight.

-- Serve: Top the chocolate mousse with whipped cream and fresh raspberries then serve.
+Top the chocolate mousse with whipped cream and fresh raspberries then serve.

 Is chocolate mousse gluten free?